goonstation/goonstation/.github/CONTRIBUTOR_GUIDELINES.md

 As you might be able to tell, there are a lot of pull requests pending at any given moment in time.
 In order for a pull request to get merged, developers have to review and approve of it, but contributors can also review pull requests, as well as [add labels where appropriate](#Triage-Team).

 ### Labels
 There are many labels that people can use to attach to their PR or to issue reports.
-These are handy for organisation, as sometimes a developer will go through all the PRs that have a certain label (`Size-XXS`, or `A-Chemistry` for instance) and use that to pick what to review.
+These are handy for organisation, as sometimes a developer will go through all the PRs that have a certain label (`Size-XXS`, or `D-Chemistry` for instance) and use that to pick what to review.
 It's therefore good practise to put labels on your pull requests, and there's a couple ways to add labels:

 - The KeywordLabeler bot assigns labels to pull requests based on certain key words in the pull request's description.
 For instance, putting \[BUG\] or \[FIX\] in the top line of a PR's ddescription will add the `C-bug` label to it.
 The full list of what key word matches what label can be found in the `.github/keylabeler.yml` file.
 These are handy for adding labels which start with the prefix `A-`.
 - Contributors with [triage permissions](#Triage-Team) can simply add and remove labels from their own PRs, as well as issue reports and other people's PRs.